MartinBradbury/trihub/README.md

 ### Performances Page

-The performances page lists all the performances uploaded by users.
-The performance lists the event, their time, any comments and the user that created the performance.
-There is a search field at the top of the performances enabling users to search based on username or event, infinite scrolling is present on the performances and if the performance was created by the logged in user, they will have the option to delete the performance.
-At the bottom of the performances is a button enabling users to create a performance.
+The Performances page displays every performance contributed by users.
+Each listing includes the event name, participant's time, any associated comments, and the creator's identity.
+A search bar located at the top allows users to filter entries by username or event name.
+The page supports infinite scrolling for easy navigation through performances.
+If the logged-in user is the creator of a performance, they will have the option to remove it.
+Lastly, a button positioned at the top of the page enables users to initiate the creation of a new performance.

 #### Performance features
 ![Performance List](/src/assets/readme/perlist.png)